Welcome to DUMPLINGMANIA!

 Right by a meat on a stick place and Kung Fu Tea, this spot is great.
 It was so great I would eventually take my good friend Jessica N. to try the dumplings as a return favor for introducing me to the street taco cart.
 She loved them!
 These dumplings were so good, J-Navs would introduce them to her brother, and he would also fall in love with them.

 The generous tasty pork filling and crispiness of the dumpling skin makes it very savory.
-The sweat soy sauce that comes along with an order is the cherry on top. $5.00 will get you 6 pieces.
-Although it is a bit pricy, this isn't like the other cheaper priced dumplings that you can usually get 5 for ~$1.
+The sweet soy sauce that comes along with an order is the cherry on top. $5.00 will get you 6 pieces.
+Although it is a bit pricey, this isn't like the other cheaper priced dumplings that you can usually get 5 for ~$1.

 With such a great fried option, I had to try these spicy hot oiled dumplings.
 In my opinion, the fried dumplings are still better, but the hot oil sauce dumplings is a great alternative.
 These dumplings are $5.50 for 10 pieces.